cerner/smart-on-fhir-tutorial/README.md

 `launch.html` is configured by default with a very basic set of scopes.
 For now, leave this set of scopes as is, but make sure to update your app registration to match:

-- [ ] In the HSPC Sandbox - App Dashboard, click on the blue gear button on your app's tile.
+- [ ] In the logica Sandbox - App Dashboard, over over your app and click on the settings button on your app's tile.
 - [ ] Fill out the `Scopes` section with the same contents as the `scope` field in launch.html

 # 11. Get Patient Data using FHIR